 My name is Nerm.
-I do a bunch of stuff, mainly to do with music.
+I do a bunch of stuff to do with music, media, events and technology.

 I love playing with audio and have soundtracked cinematically released feature films, TV shows, catwalks, art and photography exhibitions.
 I’ve done remixes and tracks for Shiva Soundsystem Recordings and other labels.
-They’re usually more danceable when I work with D-Code.
+They usually chart better and are more danceable when I work with D-Code.

-I’ve written a few things.
-Columns in international publications about alternative music and culture, blogged for the BBC and had pieces in Time Out, The Independent and Rolling Stone.
+I’ve written a few things too.
+I’ve had columns in international publications about alternative music and culture, have blogged for the BBC, had pieces in Time Out, The Independent and Rolling Stone.

 I continue to throw off-the-wall events.
 They started with Shiva Soundsystem in East London back in 2000 with guests such as Aphex Twin (under his AFX guise) and Aziz (Ian Brown’s guitarist and co-writer) alongside our friends from the dance music world.
 I’ve worked on projects with the Arts Council, hosted and help curate events at South Bank, programme and help run large commercial festivals and tours.
 I keep my artistic side sated by doing ambitious events that cross mediums and blur genres, while supporting new artists I love.